Essex North Shore Agricultural and Technical High School

-Essex North Shore Agricultural and Technical School (ENSATS) is an agricultural and technical high school located in Hathorne section of Danvers, Massachusetts, United States.
+Essex North Shore Agricultural and Technical School (Essex Tech) is an agricultural and technical high school located in Hathorne section of Danvers, Massachusetts, United States.
 Opening in September 2014, Essex Technical High School succeeded North Shore Technical High School in Middleton, Massachusetts, Essex Agricultural High School in Danvers, Massachusetts, and the vocational programs at Peabody Veterans Memorial High School.

 History

 Essex Aggie was founded in 1913 on land the County of Essex purchased and established the "Essex Agricultural School".
 The farm was called Maplewood.
 At one time land was owned by John Putnam, son of the emigrant.
 Since then it has expanded.
-In 2014, it merged with North Shore Technical High School and took the CTE programs from Peabody Veterans Memorial High School due to financial issues, and so they could expand by having more up to date and refined facilities and working areas.
+In 2014, it merged with North Shore Technical High School and took the CTE programs from Peabody Veterans Memorial High School due to financial issues, so they could expand by having more up-to-date and refined facilities and working areas.
 The new school was known as Essex Technical High School.
 On Thursday, March 15, 2018, the School Committee voted to change the name of the school from Essex Technical High School to Essex North Shore Agricultural and Technical School (ENSATS).
 The decision was made after many key stakeholders weighed in; including parents, students, state representatives, and other community members.

 Curriculum

 Academics

 Academic classes meet every other five-day "cycle".
-Each year, students have six core academic classes which meet for an hour each, including English, mathematics, history, science, Spanish (alternative options offered for some students).
-The sixth class, for upper classmen, is a theory class relating to their shop, and pathways for freshmen and sophomores.
+Each year, students have six core academic classes which meet for an hour each, including English, mathematics, history, science, and Spanish (alternative options offered for some students).
+The sixth class, for upperclassmen, is a theory class relating to their shop, and pathways for freshmen and sophomores.

 Career technical education

 CTE classes or “shops” meet every other five-day “cycle”.

-Students can choose from 24 shops, them being:
+Students can choose from 22 shops, them being: